ÂÂÂÂ

 - Vixen Air Inflation Schrader Valve with Push to Connect (PTC) for 1/4″ OD Air Line: Check Price

-- Note: this air inflation is the best, makes the installation process easy.
+- Note: This air valve is the best, making the installation process easy.

 - Zip ties